Extremelyd1/HKMP/README.md

 - **Always show map locations**: whether player's map locations are always shared on the in-game map.
 - **Only broadcast map with Wayward Compass**: whether a player's map location is only shared when they have the Wayward Compass charm equipped.
   Note that if map locations are always shared, this setting has no effect.
+- **Display names**: Whether overhead names should be displayed.

+The rest of the settings contain entries for damage values of most PvP enabled spells and abilities.
+Inputting a value of `0` will completely disable the damage.

+## Discord server
+You can also join the [Discord server](https://discord.gg/KbgxvDyzHP) for the mod.
+There you can also leave your suggestions and bug reports or generally talk about it.
+Moreover, the latest announcements will be posted there.

 ## Build instructions
 HKMP can also be built from scratch.